manfredspitze/python-templates/assignment-template.md

   * [List any required libraries or modules]

 **Testing Your Code:**
-* [Explain how you will check if your program works correctly]
+* Explain how you will check if the script works correctly
-* [Describe any test cases you plan to use]
+* Describe any test cases you plan to use